If you have been in an collision or a confrontation with a driver, see here:

 You should have functioning equipment.
 Nothing’s going to help you if your brake cables tear or your chain falls off at a critical moment.
-So make sure your bike is well maintained, check your brakes and tire pressure before you leave, and if something doesn’t feel right, fix it right away (or have it fixed by a professional).
+So make sure your bike is well maintained, check your brakes and tire pressure before you leave, and if something doesn’t feel right, fix it right away or take it to a bike shop.
 The single most important safety aspect when it comes to cycling in traffic is visibility.
 When you’re riding at night or in low visibility conditions (rain, snow, low light), it is imperative that you have functioning lights.
 The law requires you to have at least one (but not more than two) white headlights and a red rear light, as well as a red rear reflector.
 Reflectors in the spokes and on the pedals aren’t a bad idea, either.
 Reflective strips on clothing, packs, ankle straps, are also useful.
 But remember that on the pathway, there’s no windshield between your blaring flashing headlight and other pathway users—so be courteous and turn your lights to steady mode and angle them down.
 It’s a good idea to wear a cycling helmet.
 It’s not required by law, unless you’re under 18.
 Make sure your helmet fits you properly and meets industry safety standards.

 Where (Not) to Ride

 It is probably obvious that you are safer on quiet neighborhood streets than on busy streets, safer on pathways and in bike lanes than when riding in traffic.
 Check the a Bikeways and Pathways map to find a suitable cycling route for you.
 When you are riding in traffic, go in a straight line (no dodging between parked cars) and keep to the right as much as possible but:

 - Keep a safe distance from sewer grates and roadside debris (0.5–1 m from curb).

 - Keep a safe distance from parked cars (1.5-2.0 m) to avoid getting “doored”.